grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### DSP JSON Description

 The full description of a given compiled DSP can be generated as a JSON file, to be used at several places in the architecture system.
-This JSON describes the DSP with its inputs/outputs number, some metadata (filename, name, used compilation parameters, used libraries etc.) as well as its UI with a hierarchy of groups up to terminal items (buttons, sliders, nentries, bargraphs) with all their parameters (type, label, shortname, address, metadata, init, min, max and step values).
+This JSON describes the DSP with its inputs/outputs number, some metadata (filename, name, used compilation parameters, used libraries etc.) as well as its UI with a hierarchy of groups up to terminal items (*buttons*, *sliders*, *nentries*, *bargraphs*) with all their parameters (*type*, *label*, *shortname*, *address*, *meta*, *init*, *min*, *max* and *step* values).
 For the following DSP program:

 ```
 import("stdfaust.lib");